joaomelo/attache/README.md

 # TL;DR

-Attache is a SERP tracker.
+Attache is in early development.
+The goal is to build a SERP tracker.
 It crosses the presence of pages against results of search terms and reports that.

 # Main Concepts